oxcl/cf-fetch-socks/README.md

 # cf-fetch-socks

-**SOCKS5 proxy fetch for Cloudflare Workers.** Make HTTP/HTTPS requests from Workers through a SOCKS5 proxy — with TLS, connection pooling, redirect following, auth support, and content decompression baked in.
+A proof of concept **SOCKS5 proxy fetch for Cloudflare Workers.** Make HTTP/HTTPS requests from Workers through a SOCKS5 proxy with TLS, connection pooling, redirect following, auth support, and content decompression baked in.

 ## Install